For Journalists

 You already know how to evaluate claims.
 Veridi doesn’t replace that expertise; it provides a structured framework that makes the evaluation process explicit, repeatable, and auditable.

-Three aspects are most relevant to professional fact-checkers:
+Four aspects are most relevant to professional fact-checkers:

 1. A formalized source hierarchy with structural confidence caps that prevent volume from substituting for quality.